cogentcore/core/docs/content/2-widgets/spinners.md

 core.NewSpinner(parent)
 ```

-You can set the starting value of a spinner:
+You can set the value of a spinner:

 ```Go
 core.NewSpinner(parent).SetValue(12.7)